vbacollective/wasabi/docs/ARCHITECTURE.md

 ### Fragmentation

 Large messages may arrive split across multiple frames.
-The first frame has a non-zero opcode and the FIN bit cleared.
+The first frame has a non-zero opcode with the FIN bit cleared.
 Continuation frames use opcode `0x00`.
 The final frame has the FIN bit set.

 ```
 Frame 1: FIN=0, opcode=0x01 (Text), payload="Hello "